metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

 Optional:

-- `dns_names` (List of String) List of DNSNames that this solver will be used to solve.If specified and a match is found, a dnsNames selector will takeprecedence over a dnsZones selector.If multiple solvers match with the same dnsNames value, the solverwith the most matching labels in matchLabels will be selected.If neither has more matches, the solver defined earlier in the listwill be selected.
+- `dns_names` (List of String) List of DNSNames that this solver will be used to solve.
+If specified and a match is found, a dnsNames selector will take precedence over a dnsZones selector.
+If multiple solvers match with the same dnsNames value, the solver with the most matching labels in matchLabels will be selected.
+If neither has more matches, the solver defined earlier in the list will be selected.
-- `dns_zones` (List of String) List of DNSZones that this solver will be used to solve.The most specific DNS zone match specified here will take precedenceover other DNS zone matches, so a solver specifying sys.example.comwill be selected over one specifying example.com for the domainwww.sys.example.com.If multiple solvers match with the same dnsZones value, the solverwith the most matching labels in matchLabels will be selected.If neither has more matches, the solver defined earlier in the listwill be selected.
+- `dns_zones` (List of String) List of DNSZones that this solver will be used to solve.
+The most specific DNS zone match specified here will take precedence over other DNS zone matches, so a solver specifying sys.example.com will be selected over one specifying example.com for the domain www.sys.example.com.
+If multiple solvers match with the same dnsZones value, the solver with the most matching labels in matchLabels will be selected.
+If neither has more matches, the solver defined earlier in the list will be selected.
-- `match_labels` (Map of String) A label selector that is used to refine the set of certificate's thatthis challenge solver will apply to.
+- `match_labels` (Map of String) A label selector that is used to refine the set of certificate's that this challenge solver will apply to.